mmesiti/objcopy_example/README.md

 We want of course to use all the versions of the function in our main program (e.g., `main.c`), but for this we need to *redefine* the symbols in the object files, lest we have a name clash.
 This is what `objcopy` helps us to do.

+## Disclaimer

+The code contained in this repo may not represent best practices and is work (and learning) in progress.